-- If the client is looking to stop house repossession, the Area Manager should appreciate the highly stressful nature of the situation and assist the homeowner in finding the best solution – even if there is little or no prospect of buying the property;
+- If the client is looking to stop house repossession, the Sales Manager should appreciate the highly stressful nature of the situation and assist the homeowner in finding the best solution – even if there is little or no prospect of buying the property;

 Quick Cash House Sale in 7 to 28 Days

 Under the 7-day sale option, vendors will receive up to 75% of the market value for their property.
 There will be no legal, estate agency or other fees to pay.

 The Sales Manager will explain that market value is based on comparable sold values as per the Land Registry.
 Although extra characteristics such as larger floor space, gardens, extensions will be taken into account.
 In the interests of transparency, we avoid using estate agency asking prices or other market-led estimations.

 In addition to the information provided on our quick cash sale page, clients can be sent our full brochure which explains how this service works.

 This option works for clients with more time on their hands to sell who want to achieve 100% of the market value.

 Our estate agency was built on the back of over 15 years of working in the quick house sale industry.
 We offer an enhanced ‘hybrid’ that embraces the benefits of both online and traditional estate agency services.
 We focus on getting homeowners a firm offer within 28 days of the property going to market.

 - Impactful ‘For Sale’ board in front of the property;

 - Access to all major property portals (including Rightmove, Zoopla, Prime Location, The House Shop and many others);